microsoft/bonsai-twin-builder/README.md

 ## CabinPressureTwin model

-The Twin Builer model in samples/CabinPressure/CabinPressureTwin contains a twin model, runtime, and code that are copyrighted example files from ANSYS, Inc. and is licensed by the terms outlined in [samples/CabinPressure/CabinPressureTwin/LICENSE.txt](samples/CabinPressure/CabinPressureTwin/LICENSE.txt).
+The Twin Builder model in samples/CabinPressure/CabinPressureTwin contains a twin model, runtime, and code that are copyrighted example files from ANSYS, Inc. and are licensed by the terms outlined in [samples/CabinPressure/CabinPressureTwin/LICENSE.txt](samples/CabinPressure/CabinPressureTwin/LICENSE.txt).

 ## Trademarks